The Supreme Court has adopted a pragmatic, ‘common-sense’ approach to an invalid Will dispute concerning a Will signed in error.

 Do you have an invalid will claim?

-We specilaise in invalid will disputes and are often able to act on a No Win – No Fee basis.
-If you would like to discuss the law surrounding invalid Wills or the rectification of Wills or you think this situation may apply to you or a family member then please us on 0333 888 0409 or email us for a free case assessment.
+We specialise in invalid will disputes and are often able to act on a No Win – No Fee basis.
+If you would like further guidance on a Will signed in error or any other invalid Will dispute, then please call our free legal helpline on 0333 888 0409 or email us for a free case assessment.